Menschel Application Guidelines

 Research as Creative Inquiry

-Begin with what genuinely interests you.
-Look for questions that emerge from your work but extend beyond it, problems that matter beyond your discipline.
-Consider what methods you might need—not just those you already know, but those you'll need to develop or adapt.
+Begin with what genuinely compels you.
+Look for questions that emerge from your work but extend beyond it — problems that your home discipline can approach but not fully answer.
+Consider what methods you might need, not just those you already know, but those you'll need to develop or adapt.
 Research in this context means systematic investigation, whether through material experiments, site observations, archival study, or other forms of rigorous inquiry.

 Beyond Cooper's Walls

-Many projects require investigation beyond campus.
+Menschel projects require investigation beyond campus.
 If your research involves travel, explain why specific locations matter to your inquiry.
 What can you learn there that you couldn't learn here?
 How will you gather and document what you find?
+If your project is more local, how will you take advantage of a sustained engagement with the site?
 Consider how your discoveries might return to Cooper Union in meaningful ways.

 Crucially, demonstrate that your proposed fieldwork is necessary and substantive.
 Projects must articulate why on-site research is irreplaceable.
-This means showing you've already conducted preliminary research—consulted existing sources, mapped current scholarship, identified specific gaps your fieldwork will address.
-A compelling proposal reveals what existing resources cannot provide: direct observation, material encounters, conversations unavailable through archives.
-Your application should make clear how your physical presence transforms abstract questions into nuanced understanding.
+This means showing you've already conducted preliminary research — consulted existing sources, mapped current scholarship, identified specific gaps your fieldwork will address.
+A compelling project will reveal what existing resources cannot provide: direct observation, material encounters, conversations unavailable through archives.
+Your application should make clear how your direct work is necessary to generate nuanced understanding.

 Resources and Requirements